snburgos/PRICAI2026-multi-agent-pedagogical-feedback/README.md

 - `Feedback_Statistics_testset.ipynb`: Test split statistics and analysis.
 - `Statistical_Analysis.ipynb`: Statistical analysis of the LLM-as-a-judge results.
 - `outputs/`: Generated scores, refinements, and checkpoints.
 - `BD/`: Model checkpoints and experiment artifacts used in comparative settings.
+To obtain the BD folder check the reproducibility notes.

 Key output artifacts: